Boundary Disputes – Which Side Are You On?

 This can, in part, be attributed to the lockdown, as people spent months at home, and used the time to make improvements to their properties.

 This ranged from smaller jobs such as trimming hedges and loping trees to larger projects such as extensions, new outbuildings and more.

 More often than not, these activities go on without issue; however, if a neighbour has reason to believe their boundary has been compromised and they can’t come to an agreement, the issue can quickly become litigious.

-This is precisely what happened to one client who’s neighbour was having building works done to their home resulting in a boundary dispute as Del Cudd, partner and litigation expert at Peter Lynn and Partners explains:
+This is precisely what happened to one client who’s neighbour was having building works done to their home resulting in a boundary dispute as Neil Jacobi, litigation expert at Peter Lynn and Partners explains:

-“Our client discovered that during the course of building a conservatory at the rear of the next-door property, part of that new building had been constructed on her land,” said Del.
+“Our client discovered that during the course of building a conservatory at the rear of the next-door property, part of that new building had been constructed on her land,” said Neil.